pitt-crc/Jupyter-Authenticator/docs/source/install.rst

    git checkout tags/[RELEASETAG]
    pip install .

 Configuration
 -------------

-You will need to edit your ``jupyterhub_config.py`` file to add the authenticator class:
+In the *jupyterhub_config.py* file used to configure your Jupyter installation, update the ``authenticator_class`` option to reflect the installed package.

 .. code-block:: python